DHQP/SNVPhyl_Nextflow/README.md

 # SNVPhyl_Nextflow

+This Repo is no longer maintained as the original author of SNVPhyl, @apetkau, wrote and maintains a [nf-core version](https://github.com/phac-nml/snvphylnfc).
+Also, a [WDL version](https://github.com/Kincekara/SNVPhyl_Terra) was written by @Kincekara and is avaliable to run on [Terra.bio](https://terra.bio/).

 This Nextflow version of SNVPhyl is based on the original SNVPhyl pipeline written by Aaron Petkau.
 For documentation on the pipeline and how it works see the following links.

 - [Galaxy Script](https://github.com/phac-nml/snvphyl-galaxy/blob/development/docs/workflows/SNVPhyl/1.0.1/snvphyl-workflow-1.0.1.ga)